Clinical Alternative Relationship Plans (ARP)

 • Sessional Clinical ARP hourly rates

-Blended Capitation Model (BCM) Clinical ARP compensation is based on an annual payment amount per rostered patient, plus a component of fee-for-service payment.
+Blended Capitation Model (BCM) Clinical ARP compensation is based on a capitation payment (an annual payment amount per rostered patient), plus a component of fee-for-service payment.

 Clinical ARP Framework

-• the overarching program parameters, which set out the general rules for all Clinical ARPs
+• overarching program parameters, which set out the general rules for all Clinical ARPs

-• the conditions of payment for the specific Clinical ARP
+• conditions of payment for each unique Clinical ARP

 The program parameters and conditions of payment make up the Clinical ARP framework.
 The Clinical ARP Framework Explained companion document explains the concepts of Clinical ARPs in plain language.